one2nc/ekyc-pratik/README.md

 | :-------- | :------- | :------------------------- |
 | `image_id` | `string,uuid` | **Required**. |
 - Upload images using upload image api.
 After uploading you will get image_id for each image in response.
-- Use this image id in ocr api body to get data.
+- Use this image id in the ocr api body to get data.
 Note that provided image should be of type id_card.

 #### response
 | Body Parameters | Type     |